xichensf/magical/README.md

 # Input files

 Tools for scRNA-seq and scATAC-seq data processing are widely available, e.g. Seurat, ArchR.
 We realize that researchers may have different preference on data processing especially when there are multiple conditions, batches and samples involved.
 MAGICAL only needs gene symbols, peak coordinates, read count and cell meta information like cell type, sample/subject ID and sample group/condition.
-These information is very fundamental and should be easily obtained from a single cell multioimc dataset.
-We provide a R script to demo how to extra the following input files for MAGICAL from the intergated single cell data.
+These information is very fundamental and should be easily obtained from any single cell multioimc dataset.
+We provide a ***R script*** to demo how to extra the following input files for MAGICAL from the intergated single cell data.

 **Cell type**:

 The scRNA-seq and scATAC-seq data sould be preprocessed and cell type labelled.
 MAGICAL infer regulatory triads for each cell type.
 Therefore, users need to specificy one cell type and then use the provided R script to prepare the following input files.

 **scRNA-seq files**: